Vegan Carrot Cake Baked Oats (Healthy, No Banana)

 This list is not complete.
 Please see the recipe card at the end of the post for the complete ingredient list with measurements and detailed instructions.

-• Maple Syrup: This can be substituted with agave syrup or honey (not vegan).
+• Maple Syrup: Adds just enough sweetness without overpowering.
+You can swap with agave or honey (not vegan).

-• Raisins: Can be substituted with chopped dates or omitted.
+• Raisins: Optional but add sweetness and texture.
+Sub with chopped dates or skip.

 Rolled oats in a square glass baking dish.